 Horse Racing Fair and Archery Festival

-20th Aug 2017 for a week, Damxung horse racing festival
+August 20th, 2023 for a week, Damxung horse racing festival.

 The most well-known events are Nakchu Horse Racing Festival and Gyantse Horse Racing Festival.
 Dressing themselves and their finest horses, hundreds of herdsmen take part in thrilling horse racing, archery and horsemanship contests.
 Generally lasting several days, with the longest ones over 10 days.
 Folk dance, art performance, barter trade and other activities add more to the festive mood.